USRSE/usrse.github.io/_posts/2024-05-29-community-awards-results.md

 **Inaugural Winners:**
 We are thrilled to announce the inaugural winners of the US-RSE Community Awards, who have demonstrated remarkable dedication, creativity, and commitment to the RSE community, and RSE organization.
 Their contributions have made a significant difference, and we are grateful for their tireless efforts.
 * **Impact Award: DANIEL S. KATZ, National Center for Supercomputing Applications (NCSA) and University of Illinois Urbana-Champaign.**

+**About Daniel S. Katz:**  Daniel S. Katz is a pioneer in research software engineering, promoting the field and its professionals.
+He co-founded US-RSE and led working groups that established software citation standards, ensuring recognition for RSEs and their software in journals.
+Katz also co-founded the Journal of Open Source Software (JOSS), providing a platform for crediting research software work, and co-led the development of FAIR for Research Software (FAIR4RS) principles, promoting transparency and accessibility.
+Additionally, he co-founded and co-led the US Research Software Sustainability Institute (URSSI) and Research Software Alliance (ReSA), supporting the growth and sustainability of research software engineering.
+Katz has also co-organized numerous events and workshops, and has written extensively on RSEng, giving numerous talks.
+His work has helped shape the field, promoting recognition and value for research software and those who develop and maintain it.
+Through his tireless efforts, Katz has made a profound impact on the RSE community, both domestically and internationally.

 * **Excellence in Service Award: CHRISTINA MAIMONE, Northwestern University.**

 **Celebrating Excellence:**